Ask Krrish Contact Us

-This page provides a formal, comprehensive reference for all key objects and relationships in Salesforce Sales Cloud, suitable for both architects and decision makers.
+A formal, comprehensive reference for all key objects and relationships in Salesforce Sales Cloud — suitable for architects, developers, and decision makers alike.

 Salesforce Sales Cloud Class Diagram

-Figure: Conceptual class diagram of Salesforce Sales Cloud (click to enlarge).
+Figure: Conceptual class diagram of Salesforce Sales Cloud.

 1. Standard Objects Overview